Directed by Stanley Donen

 Still, even with all the charity in the world, that screenplay does get worse as it goes: while it slinks along being just good enough, but with overwhelming compensation, when it comes time to resolve its situation, it concludes on a genuinely disappointing note of dull literalism that suggests how little thought or imagination went into it.
 It's almost shocking, because the one thing the screenplay seems to be doing that's of any interest at all is seeding the obvious Gordian knot solution to everyone's problems, and then it ends without paying that off, instead tumbling through a series of clunky contrivances that feel like Donen and the writers decided upon their movie's "winner" by throwing a dart that happened to land on her name.
 (Though it probably had more to do with who the movie's biggest extrinsic star was.)
 As consolation, they give the other women "happy endings" that do not read as especially happy to a viewer in 2021; and, while this is by no means unique to this film, Give a Girl a Break is furiously invested in the idea that a woman's career cannot coexist with marriage, almost as a law of thermodynamics.
 This is always weird, every time I see it, because virtually every actress in every one of these movies was married in her real life.
 But it's particularly weird in this movie, that stars an actual husband-and-wife dance team.

 But I mentioned "overwhelming compensation," which is where those eight numbers come in.
 The condensed structure is probably the result of some terrible birthing pains.
-The film had begun as something rather more ordinary, and if it had panned out, you'd definitely have heard of it: the original plan was to combine Fred Astaire and Gene Kelly, along with Judy Garland.
-I cannot say if it therefore originated within MGM's most prestigious musical unit, overseen by Arthur Freed—Astaire and Kelly and Garland suggests this might well have been the case—but, if it did, by the time it entered production it had found its way to Jack Cummings's second-string outfit at the studio, with attendant budget cuts and a whole new slate of stars, the newer ones that MGM hoped would turn out as big as the old ones but, of course, we know they never did.
+If the original plan had come off, you'd definitely have heard of it, since the original plan was to combine Fred Astaire and Gene Kelly, along with Judy Garland.
+I cannot say if it was therefore conceived within MGM's most prestigious musical unit, overseen by Arthur Freed—Astaire and Kelly and Garland suggests this might well have been the case—but, if it did, by the time it entered production it had found its way to Jack Cummings's second-string outfit at the studio, with attendant budget cuts and a whole new slate of stars, the newer ones that MGM hoped would turn out as big as the old ones but, of course, we know they never did.
 (Well, not counting Reynolds, and of course Fosse did, but not as a screen actor, and one can see why.)
 I do not know if I would trade it anyway: Freed has always gotten all the accolades, and that's increasingly struck me as awfully unfair, when Cummings turned out results that were arguably more consistent than Freed's productions and, at their best, should at least be part of the same conversation as Freed's most-beloved works.
 (As a bonus, Cummings also didn't sexually assault children.)
 In any event, the shadow of a bigger project remains: the lyrics by Ira Gershwin (with music by Burton Lane), for one thing; the complexion of those numbers, for another, feeling lavish but also like somebody wanted to spend even more money on them than they did.

 Of the eight, they're not all masterpieces: the stagebound finale, Gower Champion and Reynolds's "Applause, Applause," joined by the show's chorus in tribute to vaudeville, is merely comfortably decent; and ending on "decent" is, of course, a disappointment.
 The very first, however, reaches "very good" already.
 This is the titular "Give a Girl a Break," which permits Donen to cut together a montage of the hopefuls, beginning with the blatantly hopeless, before arriving upon our three female leads, each reading the advertisement in their morning paper while doing dance exercises, and who join together at the end to show off their respective moves in a colorful, notional dreamspace, as selective shadows give each one a moment to shine.
 (It should be acknowledged, of course, that one of these women is not like the others, and Reynolds, while certainly pleasant to watch, is barely even working in the same medium as Champion and Wood, with Reynolds coming off much more narrowly stereotyped.
 In fairness, it would be hard to match Champion's skill, let alone Wood's flamboyance; the latter's athletic modern ballet borders on a novelty act—in a good way!—and is augmented further by an eroticism that's downright brazen for 1953.)
 The first phase of the film also gives us a boys' number, easily its least-ambitious, a silly bit of fluff where the male leads sing "Nothing Is Impossible"—in reference to the task of rewriting a show for a new star when they don't even know who she'll be yet (and somehow "rewrite it to star all three" never once occurs to them)—but it's charming as the men get tangled together and Kasznar, obviously not anything besides a comic character actor, gets the exceedingly cool denouement anyway, with an anti-gravity lean that would become a lot more famous when Michael Jackson did it decades hence.
 (In deference to Jackson, he did it without using editing to cheat.)